Wobbling double sine-Gordon kinks: Abstract

 \section{Abstract}

-We study the collision of a kink and an antikink with the excited vibrational mode in the double sine-Gordon model.
-The vibrational energy of the wobbling kinks can turn into translational energy after the collision.
-This creates one-bounce as well as a rich structure of higher-bounce resonance windows that depend on the wobbling phase is in or out of phase at the collision, and the wobbling amplitude is sufficiently large.
-This structure of one- and higher-bounce windows are observed for a wide range of the model's parameters.
+We study the collision of a kink and an antikink in the double sine-Gordon model with and without the excited vibrational mode.
+In the latter case, we find that there is a limited range of the parameters where the resonance windows exist, despite the existence of a vibrational mode.
+Still, when the vibrational mode is initially excited, its energy can turn into translational energy after the collision.
+This creates one-bounce as well as a rich structure of higher-bounce resonance windows that depend on the wobbling phase being in or out of phase at the collision and the wobbling amplitude being sufficiently large.
+When the vibrational mode is excited, the modified structure of one-bounce windows is observed in the whole range of the model's parameters, and the resonant interval with higher-bounce windows gradually increases with the wobbling amplitude.
 We estimated the center of the one-bounce windows using a simple analytical approximation for the wobbling evolution.
 The kinks' final wobbling frequency is Lorentz contracted, which is simply derived from our equations.
-We also report that the maximum value of the energy density always has a smooth behavior in the resonance windows.
+We also report that the maximum energy density value always has a smooth behavior in the resonance windows.